Dylan-Cruz/teachable-demo/README.md

 5. Ordering isn't guaranteed of the returned data set because asyncronous publishers are being combined into a single stream.
 This is something that can be fixed by using an operator built into the framework that waits for the publisher to complete before moving to the next one.
 This however results in what is essentially a syncronous call.
 ### Expansion
 - The code in the ReportsController.getEnrollmentReport() could be abstracted to a service so that if the server needs to assemble the same data to generate a PDF export for example, the code is reusable.
-- Styling could be included on the frontend.
+- Better styling could be included on the frontend.
 - A feature could be introduced to track where in each course most users unenroll giving actionable insight to the creator on what to change.
 Since access to the unenroll webhook wasn't available I planned to simulate it with a wrapper around the teachable unenroll api but ran out of time.